June 27, 2025

 June 16, 2025

 To help them cope with stress, from 12th June 2025, Caritas Rwanda organized a 2-day wellness retreat for Headquarter team at Cenetra Hotel.
-This program featured self-awareness and peer reflections, group works and relaxant exercises among others, fostering well-being, connection and inner growth.
+This program featured self-awareness and peer reflections, group works and relaxation exercises among others, fostering well-being, connection and inner growth.

 Dr Chaste Uwihoreye, facilitating the wellness retreat.